DISARMFoundation/DISARMframeworks/generated_pages/techniques_index.md

 <tr>
 <td><a href="techniques/T0128.md">T0128</a></td>
 <td>Conceal People</td>
-<td>Conceal the identity or provenance of a campaign's account and people assets to avoid takedown and attribution.</td>
+<td>Conceal the identity or provenance of a campaign account and people assets to avoid takedown and attribution.</td>
 <td>TA11</td>
 </tr>
 <tr>